xenotime-india/SF-CV/src/docs/projects/appirio/lucid/index.md

 companySiteUrl: "https://www.lilly.com/"
 ---

-**LUCID /  [Lilly](https://www.lilly.com/)** - Built various private node modules related to security, PDF Doc generation from Markdown  le, encapsulate this SSO authentication implementation.
-These modules will be used internally for reducing this e ort in future projects.
+**LUCID /  [Lilly](https://www.lilly.com/)** - Built various private node modules related to security, PDF Doc generation from Markdown files, encapsulate this SSO authentication implementation.
+These modules will be used internally for reducing this effort in future projects.